Remarci225/Skribblify/README.md

 # Skribblify

 ## About
-Skribblify is a simple script that converts images to the [skribbl.io](https://skribbl.io/) color palette which only uses 26 colors.
+Skribblify is a simple script that converts images to the [skribbl.io](https://skribbl.io/) color palette which only uses 26 different colors.

 <img src="examples\pexels-robertkso-16244387.jpg" width=360px/> <img src="examples\converted%20pexels-robertkso-16244387.jpg" width=360px/>